-- Gonadotrophin-releasing hormone (GnRH) stimulation test (see also separate article Pituitary Function Tests): LH and FSH levels are measured sequentially after GnRH is given.
-The gonadotropin stimulation test is useful in the assessment of precocious puberty.
+- GnRH stimulation test (see also separate Pituitary Function Tests article): LH and FSH levels are measured sequentially after GnRH is given.
+The gonadotrophin stimulation test is useful in the assessment of precocious puberty.
 There is a flat response in gonadotrophin-independent precocious puberty.

 - Leuprolide acetate stimulation testing is an alternative and can accurately predict pubertal progression..

-For cases of central precocious puberty (CPP) with no underlying brain pathology and no psychosocial complications, treatment for the pubertal changes alone may not be required.
+For cases of CPP with no underlying brain pathology and no psychosocial complications, treatment for the pubertal changes alone may not be required.
 Puberty can be arrested and growth hormone given if the height prognosis is poor.
 Examples of treatment include:

-- Surgery: tumours may require resection but resection rarely causes regression of the pubertal changes.
+- Surgery: tumours may require resection but resection of central lesions will not cause regression of the pubertal changes.
 Gonadal tumours require surgery with or without subsequent radiotherapy/chemotherapy.

 - Medical treatments include: